apache/cordova-docs/docs/en/edge/guide/overview/index.md

 iteratively thereafter to feed updated code to SDK tools.
 You may also build the app's configuration file yourself.
 <!-- XREF
-(See Configuration Reference for details.)
+(See The config.xml File for details.)
 XREF -->

 <!-- XREF